OCamlPro/liquidity/docs/liquidity.md

 - `key`: cryptographic keys
 - `key_hash`: hashes of cryptographic keys
 - `signature`: cryptographic signatures
+- `operation`: type of operations, can only be constructed
+- `address`: abstract type of contract addresses

 The other types are:
 - tuples: noted `(t1 * t2 * t3)`